 If you are among those who experience chronic stress, then it may definitely be worthwhile trying acupuncture.
 In fact, it’s also one of the top reasons people seek treatment in the form of acupuncture.

 Anxiety disorders are worse, being the most common mental illness in the United States.
 It affects 40 million adults in the U.S (aged 18 or older).
 While this is a very treatable mental illness, only 36.9% of those who suffer from it receive treatment .
+Now imagine the staggering fact that nearly half of all TBI survivors experience depression after receiving their injury.

 If you’re someone who always struggles with headaches, which is another strong side effect of TBI, then you’ll be happy to know that acupuncture has also been used specifically to treat headaches for thousands of years !